Ramanujan's function on small primes: Abstract

 \section{Abstract}

-Lehmer asked whether Ramanujan's tau function has any zeros, and he showed that, if it does, the smallest $n$ such that $\tau(n) = 0$ is a prime number.
-For this reason, as an example in a recent article about matrix methods for the study of number-theoretic functions, we studied with computer calculations the function $n \mapsto \tau(p_n)$ where $p_n$ denotes the $n^{th}$ prime.
-We noted that (within the range of our observations) the complex eigenvalues of certain matrices associated to this function exhibit regularities of the following kind: the minimum modulus among the eigenvalues for the matrix associated to $\tau(p_n)$ appears to oscillate in a nearly periodic fashion with $n$.
+Lehmer asked whether Ramanujan's tau function has any zeros and showed that, if it does, the smallest $n$ such that $\tau(n) = 0$ is a prime number.
+Certain matrix identities originating in the theory of symmetric functions express members of arithmetic sequences as determinants.
+We study empirically the eigenvalues of the matrices underlying them with the goal of estimating how close the eigenvalues of the matrix associated to the number $\tau(p)$ for $p$ prime get to zero, because (with our set-up) a zero eigenvalue would entail that $\tau(p)$ vanishes.
+We also studied corresponding eigenvalues of several cusp forms coming from elliptic curves.